Program Dates: 5/19-6/16/2019

-For more information on program costs, please be sure to review the Budget Sheets listed above.
+For more information on program costs, please be sure to review the Summer budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.
-Please note that tuition rates above may vary depending on major and class standing.

 Financial Aid & Scholarships